 "Color Is Everything" explains how accomplished artists consistently choose perfect colors.
 More importantly, author/artist Dan Bartges explains what great artists know about color that most painters don't.
 "Color Is Everything" provides a clear, reliable methodology for creating "paintings with irresistible color, paintings that pull people from across the room."
 The author sums it up this way, "This book will show you how to master color.
 As a result, you will paint better pictures, and you will have more fun painting."
 The author practices what he preaches.
 His landscapes and still lifes have been acquired by private collectors across the country and by a number of Fortune 500 companies including Marriott, Capital One, Markel, Lockheed Martin, Performance Food Group, and Media General.
 His artwork has appeared in international and national exhibitions, in various publications, and in national retail catalogs and stores from Smith & Hawken to Walmart.

-Due in part perhaps to the Great Recession, leaders of businesses and organizations today are expected to do more with less in that whole layers of management have been eliminated.
+Because of the lean enterprise revolution brought about in part by the book we published displayed above, i.e., Lean Transformation, leaders of businesses and organizations today are expected to do more with less in that whole layers of management have been eliminated.
 Those who remain have no choice but to take up the slack, and many feel "buried alive."
 But that does not have to be.
 The authors’ consulting firm has put the process explained in this book in place and it is working like clockwork in a number of Fortune 500 companies as well as the Department of Defense, several big city governments, and a number of large airports.
 It is a system comprised of a few simple rules involving scorecards, action registers, and interlocking teams that will get a business or organization moving forward at light speed.
 A primary reason is that everyone quickly knows what he or she must do to succeed personally, as well as what needs to be done for the organization to reach its goals and succeed.